GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2024-08-16-thorchain-cosmos.md

 By adding features in the L2 space through COSMWASM, THORChain can de-risk changes to the L1 base layer.
 Experimental and innovative features can be implemented more quickly in the L2 space without compromising the stability of the L1 layer.
 This risk separation ensures that THORChain's L1 remains stable, while the L2 layer can evolve with new features.

+## Kujira Integration

-### Price Feeds
+### Kujira's Features

-L1 price feeds, such as the asset_tor_price found on pools endpoint, will be piped into the WASM layer.
-However, USDC will likely be used instead of TOR for pricing assets, providing a more stable and widely accepted pricing mechanism.
+Kujira brings a suite of DeFi protocols that will be integrated into THORChain's ecosystem through COSMWASM:

+- **FIN**: The first on-chain order book for Cosmos, allowing decentralized trading with a 100% on-chain order book.
+- **Orca**: A liquidation platform that allows users to participate in liquidations, providing more decentralized opportunities for trading.
+- **Ghost**: A money market with significant TVL (Total Value Locked) that will take over THORChain's Lending feature, offering a more robust platform for borrowing and lending.
+- **Pilot**: A launchpad that will benefit from THORChain's larger liquidity pool, enabling more capital to participate in new project launches.

+### Benefits of the Integration

+- **DeFi on L2**: Kujira's DeFi protocols will run on top of THORChain's base layer, acting as the application layer, and will be the first L2 on THORChain.
+- **Increased Liquidity**: Kujira's platforms will gain access to THORChain's deep liquidity pools, solving their current liquidity challenges.
+- **Native Assets**: Kujira will benefit from THORChain's native asset support, moving away from reliance on wrapped assets.
+- **User Acquisition**: THORChain's larger user base and decentralized liquidity will help Kujira overcome its challenges in user acquisition and volume generation.

 ## Inter-Blockchain Communication (IBC) and Its Role

+THORChain will also enable IBC for the first time.
 IBC is a protocol for transferring tokens and data across different blockchains within the Cosmos ecosystem.
 It enables interoperability between different blockchains, allowing them to communicate and transfer assets securely.
+Learn more about IBC [below](#ibc-in-detail).

 ### Benefits of IBC